 So far we have assumed that the three new paragraphs and the sixteen verbal changes in Jefferson's hand were written into the Rough Draft before it was submitted to the Committee of Five.
 But how do we know this, since Jefferson's 'fair copy' has not been preserved?
 How do we know these changes were not made by Congress?
 Fortunately, it is possible to reconstruct the report of the Committee of Five substantially as it must have read.
 We have a copy of the Declaration which Jefferson made and sent to Richard H. Lee on the 8 of July, 1776, and which, in a letter to Lee of that date, he says is the Declaration "as originally framed."1 This copy, now possessed by the American Philosophical Society, and printed in facsimile in the Proceedings of the society,2 is quite obviously not the Declaration 'as originally framed' - that is, as Jefferson framed it before submitting it to Franklin and Adams for the first time - because it differs strikingly from the copy which Adams made.
 It was probably made from the Rough Draft at about the time that the Committee of Five submitted its report to Congress; and if that report was made, as Jefferson says, in the form of a 'fair copy,' it is safe to assume that it was intended to be a duplicate of the fair copy.3 What Jefferson meant by the phrase "as originally framed" was "as originally reported."
-This is confirmed by the fact that Jefferson described another copy of the Declaration, and practically identical with the Lee copy, by saying that it is the Declaration "as originally reported."
-This latter copy is the one which he wrote into his "Notes," later

-1 Writings of Thomas Jefferson (Ford ed.), II, 59.
+This is confirmed by the fact that Jefferson described another copy of the Declaration, and practically identical with the Lee copy, by saving that it is the Declaration "as originally reported."
+This latter copy is the one which he wrote into his "Notes," later printed as part of his Autobiography.1 Finally, during the debates in Congress or afterward, Jefferson indicated on the Rough Draft the changes made by Congress by bracketing the parts omitted.
+Thus the Lee copy, the copy in Jefferson's "Notes," and the Rough Draft exclusive of the corrections made in connection with the bracketed parts, furnish us with three texts which were intended to conform to the report of the Committee of Five.
+The most reliable of these texts is probably the Lee copy.
+The text given below is made by reproducing the Rough Draft exclusive of all corrections that do not appear in the Lee copy; that is, it is the Rough Draft as it must have read when Jefferson made the Lee copy, assuming that he made the Lee copy from the Rough Draft, and made no errors in copying.
+If Jefferson made a 'fair copy' for the Committee, he may of course have made the Lee copy from that fair copy instead of from the Rough Draft.
+In either case it can hardly be supposed that he made any changes deliberately; and if he made any errors (he apparently made at least one), 2 they were probably slight.
+The corrections printed in roman are those which, being incorporated in Adams' copy, I have assumed were made by Jefferson in the process of composition before he first submitted the Draft to Franklin.
+All other corrections and additions are printed in italics.
+Where the reading of the Lee copy differs from that of the copy in the "Notes," excepting differences in punctuation and capitalization, I have noted the difference in footnotes.